3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/labs/unit_01/html/html-practice-and-review.md

 # HTML Practice and Review Exercise

 ## Create This Mockup
 See if you can create the HTML for this mockup by following the steps below.
-Don't worry about the CSS.
-We'll add that tomorrow!
+If you get to the basic structure for CSS, go for it.
+Otherwise, don't worry about it.

 ![Mockup](https://i.imgur.com/VWjFZnC.png)

 ## Initializing a page
-1. In your `dev` folder:
+1. In your `~/Desktop/ga` folder:
+    - create/mkdir a new folder called `labs`
+    - cd into it
+    - create/mkdir a new folder called `unit_01`
+    - cd into it
-    - create a new folder called `html_blog_practice`
+    - create/mkdir a new folder called `html_blog_practice`
+    - cd into it
-    - create an `index.html`
+    - create/touch an `index.html`
+    - `subl .` the folder
     - set up a basic html page with `DOCTYPE`, `html`, `head`, and `body` tags.
 1. Add some content to the page
-1. Open the page in your browser
+1. Open the page in your browser- right click on the page to open it

 ## basic tags
 1. Pretend you are preparing a paper with title, headings, and sub headings
 1. Add the relevant heading tags
-1. Add some fake content as if they were paragraphs
+1. Add some fake content as if they were paragraphs- use your favorite lorem ipsum

 ## specific structure
 1. In your page, add `header`, `footer`, `main`, `section`, and `nav` tags where appropriate